-Hawke’s second collaboration with Scott Derrickson doesn’t quite hit the pant-wetting highs of Sinister (see below), but it’s still a deliciously creepy movie with a seriously sinister villain.
+Hawke’s second collaboration with Scott Derrickson doesn’t quite hit the pant-wetting highs of Sinister (see below), but it’s still a deliciously creepy movie that allows Hawke to flex his chops as a seriously sinister movie villain.

-If The Purge wasn’t dark enough for you, then we’re pretty sure Sinister will be the perfect slice of horror for you.
-Reader, be warned, this movie is terrifying, super graphic, and you should not watch this alone.
+If The Purge wasn’t dark enough for you, then we’re pretty sure Sinister will be the perfect slice of horror to satiate your desires.
+However, this movie is terrifying, super graphic, and you should not watch this alone.

 Check under your bed: The best monster movies

 That said, there’s some pretty cool kills in Sinister that are well worth watching.
-This movie was made by Scott Derrickson, the director of the MCU movie Doctor Strange, and the filmmaker who Hawke has teamed up with again for his latest movie, The Black Phone.
+This movie was made by Scott Derrickson, the director of the MCU movie Doctor Strange, and the filmmaker who Hawke teamed up with again for The Black Phone.

 Before Sunrise (1995)